 Default Server Interface

-The MODBUS TCP Interface is a read-only interface on which the gateway can be polled to provide gateway and sensor data on an Ethernet MODBUS TCP network.
+The Modbus TCP Interface is a read-only interface to poll the gateway to provide gateway and sensor data on an Ethernet Modbus TCP network.
 Modbus TCP is a non-streaming data interface standard.
-This means data must be requested in order for it to be received.
-The MODBUS TCP Interface will store all data values in 16-bit registers.
-In order to poll the data, a static IP address must be enabled on the gateway.
-This interface can be activated through Monnit software or using the local configuration page (HTTP Interface).
-The MODBUS TCP Interface does not support Slave ID configuration.
+This means data must be requested for it to be received.
+The Modbus TCP Interface will store all data values in 16-bit registers.
+You must enable a static IP address on the gateway to poll the data.
+Activate this interface through Monnit Software or the local configuration page (HTTP Interface).
+The Modbus TCP Interface doesn’t support Server ID configuration.

-The Ethernet Gateway 4 includes a SNMP V1 Interface which offers the ability to poll the gateway for sensor data using the SNMP protocol.
-By default, the community string for the gateway is “public” which can be configured using the local configuration page (HTTP Interface).
-The gateway supports the Walk command, and the MIB for the SNMP Interface can be downloaded at the link below.
+The Ethernet Gateway 4 includes an SNMP V1 Interface, which allows polling the gateway for sensor data using the SNMP protocol.
+By default, the community string for the gateway is “public,” which can be configured using the local configuration page (HTTP Interface).
+The gateway supports the Walk command, and the management information base (MIB) for the SNMP Interface can be downloaded at the link below.
 There is also an Internet MIB to decode the SNMP data.
 In addition to the main SNMP Interface, the gateway also offers the ability to send SNMP Traps to a specific endpoint.
-This can be enabled through Monnit software or using the local configuration page as well.
+This can be enabled through Monnit Software or the local configuration page.

-!Important!
-Note: If you disable the Default Server Interface, you must configure the SNTP Interface in gateways with firmware prior to version 184.108.40.206.
-In earlier versions of the firmware, your gateway’s sensor network will be disabled unless the status “On and Synced” in the gateway’s local configuration Status page for SNTP.
-If the status shows only “On”, the gateway is not able to retrieve time from the SNTP server.
-The sensor network LED (top LED) will also not illuminate in this case.
-You will either need to update the gateway’s firmware through the iMonnit Online portal to version 220.127.116.11 or later (which does not require SNTP when the Default Server Interface is disabled), or enable SNTP on the gateway and point to a valid SNTP server on the network.
+Note: If you disable the Default Server Interface, you must configure the SNTP Interface in gateways with firmware before version 188.8.131.52.
+In earlier versions of the firmware, your gateway’s sensor network will be disabled unless the status “On and Synced” is in the gateway’s local configuration Status page for SNTP.
+If the status shows only “On,” the gateway can’t retrieve time from the SNTP server.
+In this case, the sensor network LED (top LED) will also not illuminate.
+You will either need to update the gateway’s firmware through the iMonnit online portal to version 184.108.40.206 or later (which does not require SNTP when the Default Server Interface is disabled) or enable SNTP on the gateway and point to a valid SNTP server on the network.

-A SNTP (Simple Network Time Protocol) interface is included on the Ethernet Gateway 4.
+An SNTP Interface is included on the Ethernet Gateway 4.
 SNTP is a synchronized computer clock on a network.
-A SNTP server can be set up on the same LAN as the gateway, such as on a router or a computer (Windows includes a SNTP service).
+An SNTP server can be set up on the same LAN as the gateway, such as on a router or a computer (Windows includes an SNTP service).
 The gateway should be configured to retrieve time from only trusted servers, such as those maintained by your ISP.
 Incorrect time can affect the delivery of sensor traffic.
-If the Default Interface is active, it will be utilized for time synchronization in ordinary operation.
+If the Default Interface is active, it will be utilized for time synchronization in ordinary operations.
 Therefore, SNTP will be used as a backup.

 HTTP Interface (local configuration page)

-The gateway also offers an HTTP Interface which allows you to access the gateway’s local configuration page.
-Details on how to access this page can be found at the following link.
-Ethernet Gateway 4 - Accessing local configuration page (HTTP Interface) Locally
+The gateway also offers an HTTP Interface that allows you to access the gateway’s local configuration page.
+Details on how to access this page can be found at Ethernet Gateway 4 - Accessing local configuration page (HTTP Interface) Locally

-Note: There is no manner by which you can configure sensors using the gateway’s local configuration page (HTTP Interface).
+Note: There is no way to configure sensors using the gateway’s local configuration page (HTTP Interface).

-This means that if you wish to modify sensor configurations in the future, the Default Interface must be enabled and the sensor will need to be configured using some form of Monnit software.
-For customers that do not have the option of connecting the gateway to the Internet, you may consider running a local version of Monnit software such as Enterprise or developing software using the MINE SDK.
+If you wish to modify sensor configurations in the future, the Default Interface must be enabled, and the sensor needs to be configured using Monnit Software.
+For customers that do not have the option of connecting the gateway to the Internet, you may consider running a local version of Monnit Software such as Enterprise or developing software using the MINE SDK.

-The interaction between the Default Server Interface, MODBUS TCP/SNMP interfaces, Unlock status, SNTP, and sensor configurations are critical to a successful implementation of a gateway on a private MODBUS TCP or SNMP network.
-This article should be useful in understanding these details, but if you have further inquiries feel free to contact Monnit Support.
+The interaction between the Default Server Interface, Modbus TCP/SNMP interfaces, unlock status, SNTP, and sensor configurations are critical to successfully implementing a gateway on a private Modbus TCP or SNMP network.
+This article should be useful in understanding these details, but if you have further inquiries, feel free to contact Monnit Support.